ahansenlab/MicroC_RCMC_analysis/README.md

 ### Visualisation of demo data
 Once execution completes, you can upload your completed `.mcool` file (found in `outputs/conditioncools`) to a [HiGlass](https://higlass.io/) instance[^1] using the following steps:
 #### Create HiGlass directories
+These can be created anywhere - we'll create them inside the directory where snakemake ran to keep everything in the same place.
 ```
 mkdir higlass
 mkdir higlass/data
 mkdir higlass/tmp
 ```
 #### Download the latest version of Docker HiGlass and create a HiGlass container
 Replace XXXX with a port on your server that you can access and change the container name to something suitable.
+Ensure that the paths to your data and tmp directories are full paths, not relative.
 ```
 docker pull higlass/higlass-docker
 docker run --detach \
            --publish XXXX:80 \
-           --volume /path/to/your/analysis/directory/higlass/data:/data \
+           --volume /path/to/your/analysis/directory/MicroC_RCMC_analysis/higlass/data:/data \
-           --volume /path/to/your/analysis/directory/higlass/tmp:/tmp \
+           --volume /path/to/your/analysis/directory/MicroC_RCMC_analysis/higlass/tmp:/tmp \
            --name higlass_container_name \
            higlass/higlass-docker
 ```